Organoiodine chemistry: Industrial applications

 Few organoiodine compounds are important industrially, at least in terms of large scale production.
-Iodide-containing intermediates are common in organic synthesis, because of the easy formation and cleavage of the C–I bond.
+Iodide-containing intermediates are common in organic synthesis on the laboratory scale because of the easy formation and cleavage of the C–I bond.
+But the same lability of the C-I bond limits the applications of organoiodine compounds as drugs.

 Industrially significant organoiodine compounds, often used as disinfectants or pesticides, are iodoform (CHI3), methylene iodide (CH2I2), and methyl iodide (CH3I).
 Although methyl iodide is not an industrially important product, it is an important intermediate, being a transiently generated intermediate in the industrial production of acetic acid and acetic anhydride.
 The potential for methyl iodide to replace the ubiquitous dependence on methyl bromide as a soil fumigant has been considered, however limited information is available on environmental behavior of the former.
 Ioxynil (3,5-diiodo-4-hydroxybenzonitrile), which inhibits photosynthesis at photosystem II, is among the very few organoiodine herbicides.
 A member of the hydroxybenzonitrile herbicide class, ioxynil is an iodinated analog of the brominated herbicide, bromoxynil (3,5-dibromo-4-hydroxybenzonitrile).

 Iodinated and brominated organic compounds are of concern as environmental contaminants owing to very limited information available on environment fate behavior.
 However, recent reports have shown promise in biological detoxification of these classes of contaminants.
 For example, Iodotyrosine deiodinase is a mammalian enzyme with the unusual function of aerobic reductive dehalogenation of iodine- or bromine-substituted organic substrates.
 Bromoxynil and ioxynil herbicides have been shown to undergo a variety of environmental transformations, including reductive dehalogenation by anaerobic bacteria.

 Polyiodoorganic compounds are sometimes employed as X-ray contrast agents, in fluoroscopy, a type of medical imaging.
 This application exploits the X-ray absorbing ability of the heavy iodine nucleus.
 A variety of agents are available commercially, many are derivatives of 1,3,5-triiodobenzene and contain about 50% by weight iodine.
 For most applications, the agent must be highly soluble in water and, of course, non-toxic and readily excreted.
 A representative reagent is Ioversol (Figure to right), which has water-solubilizing diol substituents.
 Typical applications include urography and angiography.

 Organoiodine lubricants can be used with titanium, stainless steels, and other metals which tend to seize up with conventional lubricants: organoiodine lubricants can be used in turbines and spacecraft, and as a cutting oil in machining.